-An itchy penis is a common symptom of balanitis, which is a condition associated with inflammation at the head of the penis.
+An itchy penis is commonly caused by balanitis, which is a condition characterized by inflammation at the head of the penis.

-This penile itchiness and swelling is commonly caused by by skin irritation, lack of hygiene, or constant genital moisture, which are generally easy to manage.
-However, penis itching with moderate inflammation can be a sign of a more serious problem, like a fungal infection, skin problem or sexually transmitted infection.
+Penile itching and swelling can also be caused by skin irritation, poor genital hygiene, or constant genital moisture, which are generally easy to manage.
+However, an itchy penis that presents with swelling or a rash can be a sign of a more serious problem, like a fungal infection, skin problem or sexually transmitted infection.

-If you experience an itchy penis for longer than a week, or if itching does not improve with more thorough genital hygiene, you should see a doctor for assessment and treatment as needed.
+If you experience an itchy penis for longer than a week, or if itching does not improve with improved genital hygiene, you should see a doctor for assessment and treatment as needed.

 Why is my penis itchy?